MC42/hi-im.kim/writing/pmmm/analogue.md

 "If they get close, bat at 'em with this!"

-"And what if I can hit them...
+"And what if I can't hit them...
 I'm not... sporty like you."

 "Then just open the umbrella!
 Maybe they'll bounce off!" she grinned as Kazuko's nervousness faded slightly.